Partnership and Limited Partnership

-- The partnership provides each partner with a Schedule K-1 that states the partner’s distributive share of the partnership's items of income, deductions, and credits.
+- The partnership provides each partner with a California Schedule K-1 that states the partner’s distributive share of the partnership's items of income, deductions, credits, property, payroll and sales.

 The partnership has no estimated tax requirements.
 However, partners may have to make estimated tax payments for their own reporting purposes.

 The partnership may be required to withhold taxes if the partnership distributes California source taxable income to a nonresident partner.
 For more information about partnership withholding, see FTB 1017, Resident and Nonresident Withholding Guidelines.

 - A withholding agent is required to withhold from all payments or distributions of California source income made to a nonresident payee unless the withholding agent receives authorization from us for a waiver or a reduced withholding amount.
 Withholding is optional, at the discretion of the withholding agent, on the first $1500 in payments made during the calendar year.
 Get Small Business Withholding Tool | PDF version

 - If a partnership is required to withhold and remit backup withholding to the Internal Revenue Service, the partnership is also required to withhold and remit to Franchise Tax Board, except for instances that are specifically excluded for California purposes.
 For more information about withholding, see FTB 1017, Resident and Nonresident Withholding Guidelines.

 - Withholding on partnership distributions.

 - Withholding requirements for sale of California real estate.